EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Results

 \section{Results}

-In Section \ref{subsec:prop}, we report the \tcr{morphological} properties of the EMPGs and PAGs.
+In Section \ref{subsec:prop}, we report the \tcg{morphological} properties of the EMPGs and EMPG-tails.
 In Sections \ref{subsec:remstar} and \ref{subsec:sfrmstar}, we describe the relations among the properties.
-In Section \ref{subsec:remstar}, we report the $r_{\rm e}$--$M_{*}$ relation to compare the EMPGs and PAGs to local galaxies and high-$z$ low-mass galaxies.
+In Section \ref{subsec:remstar}, we report the $r_{\rm e}$--$M_{*}$ relation to compare the EMPGs and EMPG-tails to local galaxies and high-$z$ low-mass galaxies.
 In Section \ref{subsec:sfrmstar}, we present the SFR--$M_{*}$ relation to show the star-forming activities of the EMPGs.

-\subsection{\tcr{Size, S{\'e}rsic Index, Stellar Mass, and SFR}}
+\subsection{\tcg{Size, S{\'e}rsic Index, Stellar Mass, and SFR}}